-Costs: Indirect: Staff time Direct: travel and other cultivation expenses
+Direct: travel and other cultivation expenses

-- 6. Foundation Grants Most foundation grants are restricted to programmatic work.
-In 2021, the Center will search for and develop relationships with private foundations, especially regional family foundations, that do not accept unsolicited proposals. - 2021 Goal: Identify and submit 5 new foundation proposals based on CPB areas of focus - Steps to be taken:Led by VP and Center Development Team, supported by Center Staff, including the Francis and Flanigan Chairs, Board Resource Development Committee and Board - a.
-Identify specific foundations whose priorities match the programs and work of the Center - b.
-Board makes introductions where possible - c.
-Build relationships in 2021 - d.
-Center Staff, including the Francis Chair and Flanigan Chair, submit proposals - Timeline: Year-round; deadlines vary - Costs: Indirect: Staff time Direct: little, possible meetings
+6. Foundation Grants - Most foundation grants are restricted to programmatic work.
+In 2021, the Center will search for and develop relationships with private foundations, especially regional family foundations, that do not accept unsolicited proposals.

+2021 Goal: Identify and submit 5 new foundation proposals based on CPB areas of focus including the Francis and Flanigan Chairs, Board Resource Development a.
+Identify specific foundations whose priorities match the programs and work of the Center b.
+Board makes introductions where possible c.
+Build relationships in 2021 d.
+Center Staff, including the Francis Chair and Flanigan Chair, submit proposals